dinhhung2512/Archon/README.md

 # NOTE: On windows, if your colors are dim, see: https://blogs.msdn.microsoft.com/commandline/2017/08/02/updating-the-windows-console-colors/
 usePocChainColors: true

-# Outage Status Update Interval: Optional.
-Interval (in seconds) in which to post logs about outages.
-Default = 300 seconds (5 minutes).
-#   The lower this number, the more error messages about outages you will see in the event of an outage.
-outageStatusUpdateInterval: 300

 # Show Human Readable Deadlines: Optional.
 If true, values displayed in seconds will be appended with a human readable value, for example: 3345951 (1m 8d 17:25:51)
 showHumanReadableDeadlines: true

-# Mask Account IDs In Console: Optional.
-Default: false.
-#   Will mask most of any account IDs in the Archon console, if you're screenshot happy, but don't want people knowing your IDs :)
-#   Example: ID 12345678901234567890 => 1XXX890
-maskAccountIdsInConsole: false

-# Use 24 Hour Time: Optional.
-Default: false.
-Shows times in console as 24 hour format.
-use24HourTime: false

-# Num Old Log Files to Keep: Optional.
-Default: 5.
-#  Only used if loggingLevel is not <Off>.
-numOldLogFilesToKeep: 5

 # Logging Level: Optional.
 Default: Info.
 Case insensitive.
 #   Valid options: off|trace|debug|info|warn|error